natareo/assembly-workshop-2021/README.md

 ##  Outline

-NO LESSON PLAN SURVIVES CONTACT WITH THE CLASSROOM

-Our meta goals for each day are:
+NO LESSON PLAN SURVIVES CONTACT WITH THE CLASSROOM _but_ our meta goals for each day are:

 - **Day 1** To have you thinking in terms of symbols and computational trees.
 - **Day 2** To have you thinking in terms of agent operations.